Karphi Revisited Excavation Project: Exploring a Post-Crisis City

 A rich cultural landscape...

-Late Bronze Age Aegean state systems based at centres of regional kingdoms, such as Knossos, Mycenae, Tiryns and Athens collapsed at c.
+Late Bronze Age Aegean state systems based at the town centres of regional kingdoms, such as Knossos, Mycenae, Tiryns and Athens, collapsed at c.
 1200 BC.
 What systems replaced them, and how did new ways of organising communities foreshadow the emergence of the Greek polis state?
 Investigating and contextualising individual swelling practices and spaces for community activities and institutions across the whole large Karphi site (not just the saddle excavated by Pendlebury) is one of our main research objectives, enabling this question to be answered.
-We can note that the foundation of Karphi and other peaktop sites at this period shows concern with security, the need for coherent action at a time of social fragmentation, and the willingness to address significant economic challenges including year-round living in a rugged landscape 1140m above sea level.
+We can note that the foundation of Karphi and other peaktop sites at this period shows concern with security, the need for coherent action at a time of social fragmentation, and the willingness to address significant economic challenges including year-round living in a rugged landscape c.
+1140m above sea level.

 A spectacular heritage landscape